usnistgov/FIPS201/_FIPS201/frontend.md

 (CMS) external digital signature, as specified in [SP 800-73].
 Algorithm and key size requirements for the asymmetric signature and digest algorithm are detailed in [SP 800-78].

-For signatures created before October 15, 2015, the public key required to verify the digital signature shall be provided in the certificates field of the CMS external digital signature in a content signing certificate, which shall be an X.509 digital signature certificate issued under the id-fpki-common-piv- contentSigning, id-fpki-common-devices, id-fpki-common-devicesHardware, id-fpki-common-hardware, or id-fpki-common-High policy of [COMMON].^22 For signatures created on or after October 15, 2015, the public key required to verify the digital signature shall be provided in the certificates field of the CMS external digital signature in a content signing certificate, which shall be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning policy of [COMMON].
+For signatures created before October 15, 2015, the public key required to verify the digital signature shall be provided in the certificates field of the CMS external digital signature in a content signing certificate, which shall be an X.509 digital signature certificate issued under the id-fpki-common-piv- contentSigning, id-fpki-common-devices, id-fpki-common-devicesHardware, id-fpki-common-hardware, or id-fpki-common-High policy of [COMMON].[^legacypki] For signatures created on or after October 15, 2015, the public key required to verify the digital signature shall be provided in the certificates field of the CMS external digital signature in a content signing certificate, which shall be an X.509 digital signature certificate issued under the id-fpki-common-piv-contentSigning policy of [COMMON].
 The content